vuejs/v2.vuejs.org/src/v2/guide/filters.md

 })
 ```

-When the global filter has the same name as the local filter, the local filter will be preferred.
+When a global filter has the same name as a local filter, the local filter will be preferred.

 Below is an example of our `capitalize` filter being used: